stokesevie/iFeel-Affective-Survey-Software-/README.md

 - To run tests for frontend after project set up
     - 'cd frontend'
     - 'npm test'
-These tests ensure that screens and components are working as expected
+These tests ensure that screens and components are working as expected, that screens are working as expected and that requests made with REST API work as expected.

+## Copyright
+Copyright 2023, Evie Stokes, All rights reserved.